tech-snow/doc/source/single-operate.md

 ### switch http-only property

-check or uncheck the Http-Only Column.
+Check or uncheck the Http-Only Column.

 ### switch secure property

-check or uncheck the Secure Column.
+Check or uncheck the Secure Column.

 ### copy this cookie